JellyJoe198/macros/AutoHotkey/README.md

 `00159` | `ƒ`
 `0069` | `e`
 `000069` | `E`

+There are also some pictures to help you with the windows alt codes, titled `unicode guide ... .png`.
+Choose the version that suits you better, and if you like them you could even set it as your desktop for easy reference.

 ## quotes and commas
 this is related to Python and coding faster, like making a quoted list from just a bunch of characters.
 Example: